Law Office of Kelli Y. Allen, PLLC Same-day consultations available for emergency cases.

 No matter what your situation might be, you can trust that our seasoned legal professionals at the Law Office of Kelli Y. Allen, PLLC will stand by your side and provide you with the help you need each step of the way.
 We represent clients throughout Charlotte, and we are here to answer all of your questions and concerns.

-Give our law firm a call today at (704) 870-0340 to schedule a consultation with a member of our team.
+Give Law Office of Kelli Y. Allen, PLLC a call at (704) 870-0340 to schedule a consultation with a member of our team.

 Real Testimonials, Real Cases